-Dawn Timmeney joined the FOX 29 News team in January of 2013 as a general assignment reporter.
-She also co-anchors the FOX 29 News Friday and Saturday evenings.
+Dawn Timmeney joined FOX 29 in January 2013 as a general assignment reporter.
+She also co-anchors FOX 29 News on Friday and Saturday evenings.

-Prior to joining FOX 29, Dawn spent twelve years as an anchor at NBC-10 in Philadelphia, where she won an Emmy for Outstanding Entertainment Broadcast.
-An avid animal lover, Dawn also co-produced and hosted “Dawn’s Pet Project,” an entertaining and informative weekly show about animals which aired on NBC NonStop on Comcast.
+Prior to joining FOX 29, Dawn spent 12 years as an anchor at NBC-10 in Philadelphia, where she won an Emmy for Outstanding Entertainment Broadcast.
+An avid animal lover, Dawn also co-produced and hosted “Dawn’s Pet Project,” an entertaining and informative weekly show about animals that aired on NBC NonStop on Comcast.

 Dawn graduated from Emerson College in Boston with a B.S. in Mass Communication and Broadcast Journalism.
-She attended Moravian Academy in Bethlehem, PA, until 10th grade.
-Dawn graduated from George School in Newtown, PA, where she spent her last two years of high school as a boarding student.
+She attended Moravian Academy in Bethlehem, Pennsylvania until 10th grade.
+Dawn graduated from George School in Newtown, Pennsylvania, where she spent her last two years of high school as a boarding student.

 Dawn and her husband, Mike, have a daughter named Oona.
 She also has a stepson, Eamon.
-She loves the outdoors and spends her winters skiing and summers sailing in the Poconos.
+She loves the outdoors, spending her winters skiing and summers sailing in the Poconos.